Colicho/Sorting-Algorithms/README.md

-A sorting algorithm simulator https://colicho.github.io/Sorting-Algorithms/
+A simple sorting algorithm simulator which can be found at https://colicho.github.io/Sorting-Algorithms/.
+The purpose for the project is to learn web development using React as well as Javascript.